Everest Base Camp Trek - 14 Days

 • Best SeasonFebruary, March, April, May, June, September, October, November and December

 Mt.
 Everest (8,848 m) is the highest mountain in the world, and honestly, who doesn’t know this?
 So, getting to the base camp is indeed everyone’s dream, isn’t it?
+Many of us wouldn't say no to visiting the tallest buildings in the world.
+Now, compare them with Mt.
+Everest—you’ll notice a significant difference for sure.

-When you’re here, you won’t just see Everest but there’s a panoramic view of the tallest mountains in the world, like Lhotse (8516 m), Lhotse Shar (8393 m), Nuptse (7861 m), Tengi ragi tau (6983 m), Ama Dablam (6814 m).
+When you’re doing the 14 Days Everest Base Camp Trek, you won’t just see Mt.
+Everest (8848.86) but there’s a panoramic view of the tallest mountains in the world, like Lhotse (8516 m), Lhotse Shar (8393 m), Nuptse (7861 m), Tengi ragi tau (6983 m), Ama Dablam (6814 m).

+During this trek to Everest Base Camp, you’ll be hiking in the Khumbu region inside the Sagarmatha National Park premises.
+So, expect to see a variety of flora and fauna.
 Some of these include red panda, snow leopard, musk deer, Himalayan tahr, marten, Himalayan mouse hare (pika), Impeyan pheasant, snow cock, blood pheasant, red billed cough, etc.

 That’s not about it.
 You’ll be immersing yourself in the Sherpa community throughout your trekking days, and there’s so much to learn from them.